 There may be a number of way in which you can get ADSL2+ services, which are now described.

-BT has rolled out ADSL2+ services to over 92% of UK premises
+BT has rolled out ADSL2+ services to 98% of UK premises

 To find out whether your exchange is currently enabled with ADSL2+, you can enter your telephone number or postcode into the SamKnows UK exchange search.
 Under BT Wholesale information, you will see ’21CN WBC status’.
 If this is ‘Enabled’, then you already have ADSL2+.

 Just because you are connected to a BT exchange that has ADSL2+ capability does not mean that you are automatically connected to the ADSL2+ equipment, so you should contact your ISP to check.
 We recommend that you migrate to an ADSL2+ service if possible to maximise your connection speeds.
 Migration from ADSL to ADSL2+ could possibly incur a small charge.

 Local Loop Unbundled (LLU) services offer speed ADSL2+ services